Fr Alexander Schmemann Papers

-*Note: There are recordings of Fr.
-Schememann's lectures at St. Vladimir's Seminary and from Radio Liberty available on cassette tapes in the Library.
+*Note: There are recordings of Fr Schmemann's lectures at St Vladimir's Seminary and from Radio Liberty available on cassette tapes in the library.
 To view our holdings for these tapes in the catalog, click on the link in the far right column in the container list.

-Biographical Note: Fr.
-Alexander Schememann was one of the most influential Orthodox theologians of the 20th century.
-He was an outstanding priest, dynamic preacher, and prophetic visionary.
-Born in 1921 in Tallinn, Estonia, where his Russian family fled to after the 1917 Revolution, he was raised and educated in France.
-It was providential that he studied at the Orthodox Theological Institute of St. Sergius in Paris, where a number of exceptional emigré Russian Orthodox theologians and scholars taught.
-In 1943 he married Juliana Osorguine and was ordained a priest in 1946.
-After teaching Church History at St. Sergius in 1951 he joined the faculty of St. Vladimir’s Seminary, then based in New York City.
-He became Dean of St. Vladimir’s in 1962 and remained in that position until his death in 1983.
-At various times he also had adjunct positions at Columbia University, New York University, Union Theological Seminary and General Theological Seminary.
-He was a much sought-after as speaker and preacher throughout North America and Europe.
-In addition to his books and many articles, for years he regularly recorded weekly messages for “Radio Liberty” which were broadcast to the Soviet Union, where he had a large underground following.
-Over the course of his career, Fr.
-Schmemann received many honors and accolades for his academic achievements as well as for his service to the Church.
-A member of the Orthodox Church in America he was accorded the title of Protopresbyter, one of the highest honors bestowed on a priest.
+Fr Schmemann was a much sought-after speaker and preacher throughout North America and Europe.
+In addition to his books and many articles, for many years he regularly recorded weekly messages for “Radio Liberty” which were broadcast to the Soviet Union, where he had a large underground following.
+Over the course of his career, Fr Schmemann received many honors and accolades for his academic achievements as well as for his service to the Church.
+A member of the Orthodox Church in America, he was accorded the title of Protopresbyter, one of the highest honors bestowed on a priest.

-Scope and Content: Collection spans the length of the creator’s career with emphasis on his administrative duties and academic activity as the Dean of St. Vladimir’s Theological Seminary.
-The bulk of the collection consists of correspondence to Fr.
-Schmemann, notes for public lectures, and the transcripts for his sermons on "Radio Liberty".
+Scope and content: Collection spans the length of the creator’s career with emphasis on his administrative duties and academic activity as the Dean of St Vladimir’s Orthodox Theological Seminary.
+The bulk of the collection consists of correspondence to Fr Schmemann, notes for public lectures, and the transcripts for his sermons on "Radio Liberty".